zeek/zeek/doc/using/index.rst

 .. btest:: using_bro

-   @TEST-EXEC: btest-rst-cmd "bro -r $TRACES/wikipedia.trace && head -15 conn.log"
+   @TEST-EXEC: btest-rst-cmd bro -r $TRACES/wikipedia.trace
+   @TEST-EXEC: btest-rst-include -n 15 conn.log

 As you can see, the header consists of lines prefixed by ``#`` and includes information such as what separators are being used for